cnukaus/learner/Exercise03.md

 #### Choose 1 report, identify some good or learned elements, propose some change/new feature or questions not addressed by author

 ### Task 2: Using Tableau public to create a map on [Exercise file](https://public.tableau.com/profile/sheeporange#!/vizhome/TotalInjuriesEachMonth/InjuriesofAirportAccidentsReport) then

 a. change map layer to actual landscape

 b.
 Create a pie (divide Make by color) or bar chart, or hotmap on this map, to show (by country) the number of incidents

 c.
-Create relationship to this new data source [REFERENCE TABLE](https://developers.google.com/public-data/docs/canonical/countries_csv) (希望这次交代清楚了:)）
+Create relationship to this new data source [REFERENCE TABLE](https://developers.google.com/public-data/docs/canonical/countries_csv) (希望这次交代清楚了:)

 d.
 Compare Latitude from main file, against latitude from new reference file, in a visual way, to find which country had wrong data.

 e.
 Use Tableau formula to see if you can replace the wrong latitude (southen hemisphere countries should be negative value)

 f.
 Add a data table beside bar chart, format it to alternate color (line 1 background grey, line 2 white, line 3 grey ...)

 g. stop filtering dashboard from a sheet, or setup 1 sheet to filter the dashboard

 You can do these in Power BI,<font color="red">SuperSet (FREE TABLEAU ALTERNATIVE)</font> ,Metabase, Python, Data Studio (IBM or Google+ Bigquery), or your SQL IDE if you can!